remorses/mongoke/docs/database_schema.md

 To do this in mongoke we use a language made just for types, skema.

 ## Skema
-Skema is an DSL born from the necessity of defining domain types in one place for every language used in a multi language microservice architecture.
+[Skema](https://github.com/remorses/skema) is a DSL born from the necessity of defining domain types in one place for every language used in a multi language microservice architecture.
 One of the languages skema compiles to is graphql.
 Here is an example bit of skema and his generated gralphql types:
 ```yml
 BlogPost: